 After letting the cutting sit for two to three weeks, give the top of the cutting a gentle tug to test for roots.
 If there is any resistance, roots have begun to grow, and the cutting can now be watered.
 Once the cutting has developed roots it may require more frequent watering than regular succulents until it is established.
 To avoid overwatering, ensure that the top 1 inch of the soil dries out between waterings.

 Patience, Patience, Patience!

-As succulent cuttings mature, they can be gradually moved back into more intense light - slowly working up to the full sun conditions that most succulents thrive in.
+As succulent cuttings mature, they can be gradually moved back into more intense light–slowly working up to the full sun conditions that most succulents prefer.
 Keep in mind that succulent cuttings are easy to kill with too much love.
 They thrive on neglect and only need light watering once the soil dries out.